mdiflorio/ansible-python-ngnix-postgres/README.md

 The project has been set up so that it does 4 things.

 1. Install all prerequisites such as Python, Pip and VirtualEnv.
 VirtualEnv is used to create a virtual environment that allows us to install Python packages that are required to run the Flask application.
+The application can be found [here](https://github.com/mierz00/flask-hello-world) which is just a fork of a hello-world flask application.
+I have created two branches a preprod and a prod branch, there is also a list of releases.

 2. Installation and configuration of PostGreSQL.
 This installation is quite standard and simply creates some new users to the database.